Threadneedle opens in Malaysia, eyes Islamic funds

 "This is an important strategic milestone for Threadneedle and further demonstrates our commitment to building a truly client-focused business for investors across Asia."

-Total Islamic assets under management in Malaysia reached 79.6 billion ringgit in 2012, from 64.2 billion ringgit a year earlier, a 24 percent increase.
+Total Islamic assets under management in Malaysia reached 79.6 billion ringgit ($24.9 billion) in 2012, from 64.2 billion ringgit a year earlier, a 24 percent increase.

 Islamic fund managers screen their portfolios according to religious guidelines such as bans on tobacco, alcohol and gambling, in much the same way as socially responsible funds.